Chapter Three: The Lindas

 Before the Linda who cuts to the chase can flat-out ask her.
 Before the Linda who goes gently can try to soften her words, the song of the Carolina wren interrupts them.
 Teakettle, teakettle, teakettle!
 Coming not from outside but there in the room.
 Coming from the coffee table.

-“What, me?”
 Kim’s daughter looks to her mother, whom she has at least known longer than she’s known the Lindas.

 “I mean, sure?”
-Desirée says.
-“Yeah, why the hell not.”
+Desirée ascents.
+“Yeah, sure, why the hell not.”

-While the Linda with the hair gone grey moves to the kitchen to prepare four syringes, caping them with rubber nipples, assembling them with a dish of warm formula on a tray, the Linda who colors her hair fiery red ushers Kim and Desirée through a door to the east, kept closed while they were chatting so as not to disturb the room’s many inhabitants.
+While the Linda with the hair gone grey moves to the kitchen to prepare four syringes, capping them with rubber nipples, assembling them with a dish of warm formula on a tray, the Linda who colors her hair a fiery red ushers Kim and Desirée through a door to the east, kept closed while they were chatting so as not to disturb the room’s many inhabitants.

 This house that the Lindas share, from which they operate the Brigade and a Sunday soup kitchen, was the house that the Linda who was married lived in with her husband, before the divorce.
 He was happy to move out.
 And in the eighteen years since that split, the two women have transformed it entirely through their work.
 Every room bears evidence of their rehabbing, but this is the heart of the operation.
 The Menagerie, they call it.
 Its walls are lined with plywood shelves, lined with cages of various sizes and rehabbing supplies—more crates, dishes, blankets, bottles, syringes, nipple tips and hot packs.
 The whole house is pervaded by a gentle musk the Lindas no longer smell, but here in the Menagerie, where it originates, it is more pungent, the scent of a mossy glade, the scent of wilderness.